edgedb/edgedb/docs/reference/protocol/dataformats.rst

 tuple<>,  namedtuple<>, and object<>
 ====================================

-The values are represented as the following structure:
+Values are represented as the following structure:

 .. code-block:: c